 Q: Will there be a 2025 Dodge Charger?

 A: The Charger muscle vehicle returns to Dodge’s range for 2025, but it’s more than just fresh tires: it’s available in two body designs.
-The lineup will include a four-door sedan, like it did in the previous generation, as well as a two-door fastback coupe.
+The lineup will include a four-door sedan, like it did in the previous generation, and a two-door fastback coupe.

 Q: Will there be a 2024 Dodge Charger?

-A: The 2024 Charger EV, also known as the Daytona, is set to debut on sale this summer and will be Dodge’s first all-electric vehicle.
-The gas-powered vehicles will arrive around 2025.
+A: The 20EV Charger EV, also known as the Daytona, will debut on sE.V.e this summer and will be Dodge’s first all-electric vehicle.
+The gas-powered cars will arrive around 2025.

 Q: How much horsepower does the 2025 Dodge Charger have?

 A: Internal-combustion powertrains will return to the Dodge Charger for the 2025 model year, following the introduction of the new electric variant late this year.
-The Charger Sixpack will be equipped with two variants of the company’s Hurricane twin-turbo 3.0-liter inline-six, providing either 420 or 550 horsepower.
+The Charger Sixpack will have two variants of the company’s Hurricane twin-turbo 3.0-liter inline-six, providing 420 or 550 horsepower.

 Q: Why will the Dodge Charger be discontinued?